OpenComputingLab/reusable-content-example/activities-exercises.md

 ````

-Ideally we should also have an identifier, not least so we can provide a cross-reference link to the activity.
+Ideally we should also have an identifier associated woth the activity, not least so we can provide a cross-reference link to the activity.

 ## Exercises